Welcome to Evergreen Holistic Therapies!

 Swedish Massage - A basis for all other techniques, it increase circulation, warms muscle tissue in preparation for other techniques.
 A Good first time treatment!

 Neuromuscular Therapy - Follows the nerve pathways of the body, working directly with the central nervous system.
 Balances nerve functioning in muscle tissues.
 Works well with chiropractic care.
+This is also known as Trigger Point Therapy.

 Trigger Point Therapy - Muscle palpitation for localized and referred sensitivity in a muscle belly.
 Direct pressure is applied to this region for a short period until tenderness subsides.